teolvs/lca_graphic/Contest entry - lca_graphic.md

 ### Code

 An example of the practical use of our tools can be found in the following [notebook].
-Unfortunately, dashboards do not appear in the Github but you can run the notebook separately:
+Unfortunately, dashboards do not appear in the Github.
+Thus, the code should be executed on an Jupyter Notebook to see the dashboards for real.

 [notebook]: https://github.com/teolvs/lca_graphic/blob/main/visualization_contest.ipynb